-Bill was recognized with a prize in his first juried show at the University of CT.
-Two years ago, he held his first one-man show at the Keag River Gallery near Rockland, ME.
-He has exhibited at the University of Connecticut Gallery (Stamford), the Bendheim Gallery in Greenwich, CT, Bistro V on Greenwich Ave., the Ferguson Library, Stamford, The Townhouse Gallery, Stamford, the Carriage Barn Art Gallery in New Canaan, CT. and has participated in The Greenwich Counsel's Art to the Avenue program.
+Bill was recognized with an award in his first juried show at the University of CT in 2013.
+The following year, he held his first one-man show at the Keag River Gallery near Rockland, ME.
+He has exhibited at the University of Connecticut Gallery (Stamford), the Bendheim & Flinn Galleries in Greenwich, CT, The Ferguson Library, Stamford, CT, The Townhouse Gallery, Stamford, CT, the Carriage Barn Art Gallery in New Canaan, CT and has participated in the Greenwich Arts Council’s annual Art to the Avenue Project.

 Bill hopes you enjoy his images and would appreciate your comments.
 If you wish to purchase custom prints, please contact him at email@example.com.